 To understand what is going on, we have to go back in time to the end of 1999 when, soon after the champagne corks had stopped popping for the millennium, things weren’t going so well for the CA grid and power security.
 Back then, Enron was a powerhouse in the global energy sector and would stop at nothing in the pursuit of money.
-By exploiting the rules designed to open the CA market for competition, the now long departed Enron, manipulated the market by shutting down gas pipelines and taking generation capacity offline to spike prices.
+By exploiting the rules designed to open the CA market for competition, the now long departed Enron manipulated the market by shutting down gas pipelines and taking generation capacity offline to spike prices.

-This is a problem for renewable power projects, who in some areas are having to turn off clean green generation because there isn’t enough demand in the grid for it, even though there is demand in the next utility area.
+This is a problem for renewable power projects, which in some areas are having to turn off clean green generation because there isn’t enough demand in the grid for it, even though there is demand in the next utility area.

-A climate in which good green power is being turned off will not encourage renewable developers who in turn will struggle to secure investment.
+A climate in which good green power is being turned off will not encourage renewable developers who, in turn, will struggle to secure investment.

 If you are looking for the best way to plan your renewable strategy, Vervantis has the tools to help you navigate the distributed generation and energy storage landscape.
-To learn more you can connect with us here or call one of our experts now: 1-888-988-5474
+To learn more, you can connect with us here or call one of our experts now: 1-888-988-5474